BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2B_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 You'll next need to click to your Linodes tab and  select "Add a Linode".

-If you want to have a full copy of the Bitcoin blockchain in a VPS, you'll need to install a Linode with a disk in excess of 120G, which is currently the Linode 12288 at approximately $80 per month.
+If you want to have a full copy of the Bitcoin blockchain in a VPS, you'll need to install a Linode with a disk in excess of 120G, which is currently the Linode 12288, which has 192G of storage and 12G of memory and costs approximately $80 per month.
 We do _not_ suggest this.

-Instead, for use in for learning and testing, a pruned copy of the Bitcoin blockchain using a smaller Linode should be sufficient, such as the Linode 2048, which has 24G of disk and costs approximately $10 a month.
+Instead, for use in for learning and testing, a pruned copy of the Bitcoin blockchain using a smaller Linode should be sufficient.
+The Linode 2048 has 30G of storage which is about twice as much as you need for a pruned node and 2G of memory which is barely enough.
 This is what we _do_ suggest.

 Just choose your Linode type, choose a Location that's geographically as close to you as possible, and click "Add your Linode!".

+_Be aware that the requirements might change over time as the blockchain continues to grow.
+Watch for "Out of Memory" or "Disk Space is Low!" errors.
+Either one indicates that you should rebuild with the next larger machine!_

 ### Configure Your Linode